 Package builds on Appflow using the Ionic CLI

-It is possible to trigger package builds on Appflow directly from the CLI.
-This is extremely useful if you need to integrate the package build step inside an existing external CI/CD process.
+It is possible to trigger Package builds on Appflow directly from the CLI.
+This is extremely useful if you need to integrate the Package build step as part of an existing external CI/CD process.

 Upgrade the Ionic CLI to at least version